 Who is Eligible?

-Eligible individuals can open the account for themselves, or an authorized individual can open an account on their behalf.
 There are a few requirements that individuals with disabilities must meet to be eligible for an account.

 You are eligible if:

 You were diagnosed with a disability before the age of 26

 You are eligible for, or you receive, SSI or SSDI because of your disability.

 You experience blindness as determined by the Social Security Act.

 A medically determinable physical or mental impairment with marked and severed function limitation that has lasted, or is expected to last, at least 12 continuous months or result in death.